mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 Her smile returned, and she said, "Thank you, Liffa...
 Here, take another!"

 I quickly stowed one in my bag for Pomri, then eyed the other two in my hands.
 In one bite, the juicy sweetness of pohua filled my mouth with a familiar flavor.
 She wasn't wrong.
 They were better than I remembered them.

-But from the corner of my eye, I saw a dark shadow coming over my hand and Laen's whole head swooped down to steal the barely-eaten cake.
+Suddenly, from the corner of my eye, I saw a dark shadow coming over my hand and Laen's whole head swooped down to steal the barely-eaten cake.

 "Laen!
 That was mine!"
 I yelled.
 I gave him a slap on the shoulder and turned away from him to hide my last one.
 He barely noticed through the chewing.

 "Once you're done," I told him through my last two bites, "you go back home ok?"
 He was still licking his lips, but I knew he'd heard me.
 I left him humming with satisfaction at the corner, glancing back with an adoring eye before rounding the corner into the train station.

 My feet found some rest with my back against a tree near the tracks.
 I'd oriented myself to hide from Kipnu if he had decided to follow me. _This is the right thing_, I affirmed to myself. _No externalities_.
 I thought about the crops I had just planted a few days ago.
-Whether Melna would ask Tiggu to work on them.
-Whether she would kill them out of spite, or replant them in her own field.
+Whether Tiggu would kill them out of spite, or replant them in her own field.
 But my mind found its way back to the note I was about to deliver.
 What so powerful a meaning could live within those charcoal ink scribblings?

-The station attendant's voice spread through the air as thi called for us through a flathorn, "Train to Shaki approaching.
-All passengers prepare to marshal."
+The station attendant's voice spread through the air as thi called for us through a flathorn, "Train to Shaki approaching."

-I quickly picked up my bag and jumped the wall to the marshalling side.
+I quickly picked up my bag and walked toward the growing crowd.
 The attendant was tall for a maman, but hae voice seemed to go with hae body.
 I caught a glimpse of a new flow tattoo across hae neck when thi turned around: one strand of dark black differentiating into hundreds of intricate threads of infrared across hae neck.
 I admired it from afar as I shifted into the line for the 9th car.
 I remembered when I'd gotten a flow tattoo when I was younger.
 Working in the constant light of Ara made the ink turn black, so it looked as if I had some weird genetic defect.
 My mother laughed when I told her, and recounted how thi had had the same results when thi was my age.

-The train came rumbling in, its engines and brakes humming with electrical blood.
+The train came rumbling in, its engines and brakes hissing with steam.
 Thi called again, "Train to Shaki.
 Stops in Rudjan, Yansha, Shaki Harbor, Shaki Central."
 The crowd fell into a tighter line against the wall, itching to find a decent place to sit.

 "Excuse me," a voice behind me called.
 "Would you help an old man?"